 To my surprise, one investigation found that some blockchain and cryptocurrency constructs has over 40 different vulnerabilities.
 Here are a couple:

 Many of blockchain’s vulnerabilities with cybercrime have more to do with the nature of the platform as well.
 One such vulnerability is known as a 51% vulnerability and is associated with mining cryptocurrencies.
 Let’s assume you are a cryptocurrency miner and you accumulate hashing power that exceeds more than half of what the blockchain contains, you could leverage a 51% attack to manipulate the blockchain to your own advantage.
 Less expensive coins, however, are, and can be lucrative targets for hackers.
 In 2018, 51% attacks were leveraged against new cryptocurrencies, netting the attackers the equivalent to approximately $20 million.

 Using a blockchain requires a user to have a private key to unlock the naturally encrypted platform.
 Naturally, if this key were to be stolen, the thief would be able to access the user’s blockchain.
 What’s worse, because the blockchain is decentralized, these kinds of actions are difficult to track and, as designed, harder to undo.

 It’s hard to forget in this world that is completely integrated with technology that some tech is just in its infancy.
 Blockchain, especially outside of the cryptocurrency sphere is only emerging and the tech built with it should be looked at through skeptical eyes.
-Stay up to date with the latest technology concerns and information, subscribe to Symmetric IT Group blogs.
+Stay up to date with the latest technology cybercrime concerns and information, subscribe to Symmetric IT Group blogs.
 If you are worried about your business’s cybersecurity measures, check out our information security page and reach out to us to get the safe IT support you need.